Why I Will Always Dance With My Teenage Daughters (with a DJ on NYE) (5 minute read)

 Mocktails are becoming more popular at restaurants and in the home.

-My History with Dancing: I grew up twirling around to Madonna in our family room and doing donkey kick half cartwheels on our couch.
+I grew up twirling around to Madonna in our family room and doing donkey-kick half cartwheels on our couch.
 I loved getting down to Bobby Brown at middle school dances.
-In high school and college, I never passed up the opportunity to dance to ’90s hip hop; whether in someone’s basement or at Players or the Shandygaft at Penn State.
-Fast forward to when my kids were little, my girls and I used to dance to Rusted Root and any other song with a good beat.
-For today, I dance to Paul Simon at the Mann Music Center, or any song for that matter with my husband and friends in our home, at weddings, or an event with a good band.
+In high school and college, I never passed up the opportunity to dance to ’90s hip hop—whether in someone’s basement or at Players or the Shandygaff at Pennsylvania State University.

 Sometimes you feel like you are flying when you dance.

-As we began to dance to the first song, I noticed a few drunk older men (some appeared to be out for the night solo) and a couple that thought it may be a good idea to shove their poor pitbull into a Baby Bjorn and force it to dance to extremely loud music (the dog looked absolutely miserable by the way, as you may have already guessed), I felt a little less enthusiastic to dance like no one was watching- b/c some people were actually watching, in a creepy way.
+As we began to dance to the first song, I noticed a few drunk older men (some appeared to be out for the night solo) and a couple who thought it might be a good idea to shove their poor pit bull into a BabyBjörn and force it to dance to extremely loud music.
+(The dog looked absolutely miserable, as you may have already guessed.)
+I felt a little less enthusiastic about “dancing like no one was watching”—because some people were actually watching, in a creepy way.

-Below is a list of the 7 reasons why I will always dance with any child or adolescent girl that asks me to dance, or anyone for that matter (except creeps), with or without a cocktail AND talk about alcohol use with my girls on New Years Eve:
+Below is a list of the 7 reasons why I will always dance with any child or adolescent girl that asks me to dance—or anyone for that matter (except creeps)— with or without a cocktail AND talk about alcohol use with my girls on New Years Eve:

-4) At the risk of sounding like a Puritan named Jane- alcohol is not a necessity for having fun, no matter how many Superbowl commercials tell you otherwise.
+4) At the risk of sounding like a Puritan named Jane- alcohol is not a necessity for having fun—no matter how many Superbowl commercials tell you otherwise.
 If you are truly comfortable in your own skin, the experience of “being” (social) is enough.
 Alcohol doesn’t always need to be a part of socializing or unwinding.

-5) Talking to and teaching our kids about alcohol is important.
+5) Talking to—and teaching—our kids about alcohol is important.
 I want my kids to know that alcohol is a depressant and a carcinogen, and that much of society overuses it.

 7) Dancing amongst generations is healthy.
 When I used to visit my grandmother in a nursing home until age 103.5, we’d sing together and chair dance.
 Moving together as a family encourages other ways of being.
 The more ways we have of being together, the more interesting and fun life can be.